zzzprojects/learn-orm/tutorials/vb-net/polymorphism.md

 End Class
 ```

-As you can see, we have two child classes `Circle` and  `Rectangle` and both classes override the `CalculateArea()` method with their implementation by calculating the area of circle and rectangle respectively.
+As you can see, we have two child classes `Circle` and  `Rectangle`, and both classes override the `CalculateArea()` method with their implementation by calculating the area of circle and rectangle respectively.

 Now we can create `Shape`, `Circle`, and `Rectangle` objects and assign them to `Shape` instances.